decadev-co-uk/crewai/README.md

 5. In the application directory you want to run (`stock_analysis` or `trip_planner`), run the script with `python main.py`

 ## Need Help?
-Reach out to the course instructor or learning assistant
+Reach out to the learning assistants